MicrosoftDocs/azure-devops-docs/docs/repos/git/gitquickstart.md

 #### [Visual Studio 2019 - Team Explorer](#tab/visual-studio-2019-team-explorer)

 Visual Studio 2019 version 16.8 and later versions provides a Git version control experience while maintaining the **Team Explorer** Git user interface.
 You can exercise Git features from either interface interchangeably.
-Below, we provide a side-by-side comparison for cloning a repository.

 > [!NOTE]
 > One advantage of connecting to a project through **Team Explorer** is you gain access to the Work Items hub.
 For an overview of **Team Explorer** features, see [Navigate in Visual Studio Team Explorer](../../user-guide/work-team-explorer.md).